 The Wisconsin attorney had represented Husband in a divorce matter where the parties owned a dog together.
-The parties entered into Marriage Settlement Agreement (“MSA”), whereby Wife was awarded all of the parties’ personal property and Husband was divested of any interest in the property in the final MSA.
+The parties entered into a Marriage Settlement Agreement (“MSA”), whereby the Wife was awarded all of the parties’ personal property and the Husband was divested of any interest in the property in the final MSA.
 This included, among other things, the parties’ Labrador retriever.

 Later, when the parties were officially divorced and the MSA was finalized, Wife had to have the dog euthanized for health reasons.
-Husband learned of this fact and retained his divorce attorney again to assess if there were any valid claims against Wife for having the parties’ dog put to sleep without consulting Husband first.
+The husband learned of this fact and retained his divorce attorney again to assess if there were any valid claims against the Wife for having the parties’ dog put to sleep without consulting Husband first.
 Although the MSA clearly dealt with personal property and Husband was divested of any right to the personal property after the MSA was finalized, Husband’s attorney still pursued a lawsuit on Husband’s behalf.